shree5k/archives/README.md

   Add file name and link for richer context.

 - **Figma Integration**
-  Generates a text node directly in your Figma file, displaying results clearly.
+  Generates a text node directly in your Figma file, appends the Score to the frame which you have selected.

 ## 🛠 Development Setup